No grounds for Duggar to be acquitted or given a do-over, federal prosecutors say

 Duggar didn't testify during the trial.

-Prosecutors told jurors that child pornography was repeatedly downloaded on the computer at Duggar's used-car lot during three days in May 2019.
+Prosecutors told jurors child pornography was repeatedly downloaded on the computer at Duggar's used car lot during three days in May 2019.
 A password-protected computer partition and separate operating system were installed and used to download and view the child pornography, they said.
 Evidence placed Duggar at or near the car lot every time child porn was downloaded, prosecutors said.

 Federal prosecutors said many of the 200 or more images Duggar was accused of downloading showed children ranging from toddlers to 12-year-olds.
 At least three police officers downloaded file shares of child pornography from Duggar's computer, according to prosecutors.